-Thank you Lizzie & Andy for telling your story…
+Thank you, Lizzie & Andy, for telling your story…

-Lizzie & Andy, tell us about your proposal?
+Lizzie & Andy, tell us about your proposal.

 What were you looking for when you started venue hunting?

-Tell us about the venue you chose?
+Tell us about your venue

 First impressions of the venue?

 We looked around the barn when it was still a building site, but luckily, the gorgeous windows had been installed to see the stunning views from inside and outside.
 We were sold on the vision and the mood boards, so we took the plunge to book the venue before it was completed.
 When we visited a few months later, we knew our decision had paid off!

 The most important thing for our day is that people are having a good time and that it’s a celebration of love.
 Over the past few months, we have learnt that the wedding is important, but the marriage is the most important thing.
 We want the day to celebrate love, family and friendship full of laughter.

 Tell us about your photographer and the engagement shoot experience.